zeGolem/openfdd/README.md

 If you have Fancy Devices™ of your own, I will be making a guide soon on how to write a driver for it.
 My goal is to lay the groundwork to make it as easy as possible for new devices to be ported!

+Currently, the Aerox 3 Wireless driver is the cleanest one, use that as a starting point if you want to work on your own.

 # Want to help?